 Over time, the commander-in-chief’s wife gave birth to twin boys sixteen times.
 All thirty-two of their sons grew up to be heroic and perfect in every way.

 The new king had never forgotten his grudge against the Sakya clan for their disrespect of him and his mother, and now he could finally get revenge.
 He set out with a large army to their territory.
-The Buddha divined what was happening and decided he should save his family.
+The Buddha divined what was happening and decided he should save his clan.
 He went to the border and sat under a small tree that provided little shade.
-When the king came to this area, he stopped to greet the Buddha and asked why he didn’t sit under the large, shady banyan tree right nearby.
+When the king came to this area, he stopped to greet the Buddha and asked why he didn’t sit under the large, shady banyan tree nearby.
 The Buddha answered that the shade of his family kept him cool.
 The king understood this meant the Buddha was there to protect his clan and he turned around.
-The king set out on the warpath twice more and both times the Buddha went to sit under the same tree, causing the king to back down.
+The king set out on the warpath twice more and both times the Buddha sat under the same tree, causing the king to back down.

 Later, the king set out a fourth time to destroy the Sakya clan and this time the Buddha decided that because of his clan’s previous sins, he would not protect them anymore.
 The king’s army slayed everyone they met, starting with babies, and then returned to the palace.